AnimeThemes/animethemes-api-docs/docs/guide/graphql/filtering/index.md

 ## Nested Filtering

-Filtering in relationships is applied **ONLY** on the relationship and it doesn't affect the previous root.
+Filtering in relationships is applied **ONLY** to the relationship and does not affect the previous root.

 ```graphql
 query {